 - Criteria used by arbitrators in deciding discipline cases

 - Guidance for handling excessive absenteeism and alcohol and drug abuse cases

 During this two-day workshop, experienced arbitrators and labor relations professionals will provide you with practical knowledge and insight about the employee discipline process.

 Who Will Benefit

-Labor relations, human resource, operations supervisors and managers involved in the administration of discipline
+Labor relations, human resource, operations supervisors, and managers involved in the administration of employee discipline.

 Martin F. Scheinman, Esq., Arbitrator, Martin F. Scheinman, Esq., has decided more than 10,000 cases in his 20 years as an arbitrator in the private sector in health care, broadcasting, retail, transportation, manufacturing, and wholesale industries.
 He also has extensive experience in the municipal and education sectors.
 He is author of Evidence and Proof in Arbitration.